Mie resonances in optical trapping: Their role in kinematics and back-action

+In this context, determining $\mathbb{P}_{\rm in}$ from the angular spectrum of $\vec{E}_{\rm in}(\theta_{\rm in}, \phi_{\rm in})$ in the far-field omits the near-field contribution in the vicinity of the focal region where the scatterer is located.
+Consequently, the model is of an approximate nature.
+This omission introduces a discrepancy in the determination of the parameter $\langle \hat{k}^{2}_{\rm in,z}\rangle$.
+In the particular case of a pure dipole emitter illuminated by a focused Gaussian beam, the relative error with respect to the conventional definition of $\langle k ^{2}_{\rm in,z}\rangle$ (also denoted as $\xi^2_{_{\rm Gouy}}$ in Eq.~\eqref{kappaWITHGouy}) increases from 0\% at ${\rm NA} = 0$ to 13\% at ${\rm NA} = 0.9$ (see SM~\cite{SuppMat} for details).
+Since the near-field contribution decays rapidly with distance from the focus, we regard these values as representing the maximum error tolerance of our model for estimating the incident-field contribution.
+These estimates correspond to the Gaussian beam \emph{filling factor} used in this work, discussed in detail below, and tend to be overestimated for both smaller and larger filling factors.

 Analysis of the integral in Eq.~\eqref{eq:DeltaK2} show that minimizing the $\kappa_{\rm i}$ requires the $\vec{k}_{\rm in}$ and $\vec{k}_{\rm sc}$ to be co-directed.
 Since the incident beam is directed predominantly along the propagation direction z, the scattered light has to be directed along the positive z axis.